The Royal Navy of Sailing Ships

 From the mid 1700s to the early 1800s it was the only force effectively opposing the Spaniards and French in its wooden sailing ships, flying a national flag that had undergone several changes over time, ultimately leading to the Union Jack:

-A glossary of nautical terms, illustrated by images linked from the Internet, is on another page.
+A glossary of 350 nautical terms, 290 of which illustrated by images linked from the Internet, is on another page.

 The Naval Command Organisation